alondmnt/joplin-plugin-tag-navigator/README.md

 - You may also define an exclusion rule to ignore certain tags.
     - Example: Numeric (`#123`) or hexanumeric (`#C0FF1E`) tags can be filtered using an exclusion regex such as `#(\d+|[a-fA-F0-9]{6})$`.

+### Tag ranges

+- Tag ranges can be used to search for a range of tags, according to their lexicographic order.
+    - Example: `#2024/07 -> #2024/08` will search for all tags starting with `#2024/07` and up to `#2024/08` (inclusive, i.e., returning two months).
+- You may also use ranges with the `*` wildcard to search for tags starting with a certain prefix or ending with a suffix.
+    - Example: `#prefix* ->` will search for all tags starting with `#prefix`.
+    - Example: `*suffix ->` will search for all tags ending with `suffix`.
+- Tag ranges can be inserted using the "Tag range" input boxes, or by right-clicking on a tag in the query area, and selecting `Edit query`.
+    - Example: Edit a tag or tag range and type `#prefix* ->` to search for all tags starting with `#prefix`.
+    - If you type only `#prefix`, the query will be converted to a standard tag search (matching only the tag `#prefix`).

+### Tag values

+Tag values are a bit similar to nested tags as multiple parts of the tag are treated separately, but are distinct from them as explained below.

+- Nested tags like `#parent/child` are shown as two separate tags in panels: `#parent` and `#parent/child`.
+- Tag values like `#parent=value` are shown as a single tag in panels: `#parent`.
+    - This is useful when you wish to assign many different values to a single tag, and prefer to avoid displaying all of them.
+- As with nested tags, you may search for `#parent`, and may also search for `#parent=value`, or use tag ranges.
+    - In order to search for a tag value, right-click on a tag in the query area, and select `Edit query`.
+    - You may then add the `=` operator to the tag, and enter the value you would like to search for.
+- The value operator can be customised in the plugin settings.
+- It should also be noted that while nested tags are widely used in note apps, tag values are less common.

 ### Front matter tags

 For example, the following YAML front matter, when inserted at the top of the note: